TNG/gs-rs/README.md

 ## Attribution

-The file format .g2o as well as the initial implementation in C++ were initially part of the project g2o: https://github.com/RainerKuemmerle/g2o
+The file format `.g2o` as well as the initial implementation in `C++` were initially part of the project [g2o](https://github.com/RainerKuemmerle/g2o).

-## Datasets

-The datasets used in data_files/ and examples/ have been described by Carlone et al. [1] and adapted to include fixed vertices.
+The datasets used in `data_files/` and `examples/` have been described by Carlone et al. and adapted to include fixed vertices.
 Other modifications have been performed as well to demonstrate the different vertex and edge types supported in gs-rs.
-The original datasets as well as more examples can be found online [2].
+The original datasets as well as more examples can be found online.

-[1] L. Carlone, R. Tron, K. Daniilidis, and F. Dellaert.
-Initialization Techniques for 3D SLAM: a Survey on Rotation Estimation and its Use in Pose Graph Optimization.
-In IEEE Intl.
-Conf. on Robotics and Automation (ICRA), pages 4597-4604, 2015.

-[2] L. Carlone, "Datasets."
-[Online].
-Available: https://lucacarlone.mit.edu/datasets/
+Attribution and details may also be found in the [data sets section](data_files/README.md).

 ## License